-- Maintaining records of patient case histories and details of each procedure
+- Preserving records of patient case histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Escorting patients to treatment rooms and ensuring their comfort
+- Transferring patients to treatment rooms and ensuring their comfort

 - Operating equipment while limiting patient exposure to sound waves